zeticous/main/docs/UserGuide.md

 **Example:** <br>
 > delete 2   <br>

-This command will simply delete the task at index number 2.
+This command will simply delete the task at index number 2 shown on the current list.

 ### 2.7.
 Exiting the program : `exit`